-All assignments will be submitted via e-mail to Katie Mansfield, professor of record, at katie.mansfield@emu.edu.
-It is anticipated that papers may include charts or diagrams (which are in excess of the suggested written pages).
-If these charts and other graphic material are not produced electronically, they should be scanned and included with the electronic submission.
-Participants who do not come to campus regularly should make special arrangements with the professor of record regarding any non-electronic (i.e. hard copy) material to be submitted.
+All assignments completed after the course should be submitted via email to Katie Mansfield, professor of record, at katie.mansfield@emu.edu.
+It is anticipated that papers and projects may include charts, diagrams, and images (which are in excess of the written page specifications for each project).
+If these charts and other graphic material are not produced electronically, they should be scanned and included with the electronic submission of materials submitted via e-mail.
+If that is not possible, hard copies can be submitted via campus mail to Katie.
+Participants who do not come to campus regularly should make special arrangement with the professor of record regarding the submission of any material that cannot be transmitted digitally.